 Arguments against the evolution analogy

-Several critics of the book and its arguments criticize the book's use of the human evolution analogy as an analogy for how ASI would be misaligned with humanity and argue that it is a poor analogy.
+Several critics of the book and their arguments criticize the book's use of the human evolution analogy as an analogy for how ASI would be misaligned with humanity and argue that it is a poor analogy.

 Instead they argue that human learning is a better analogy.
 The reason why is that both human learning and AI training involve directly modifying the parameters responsible for human or AI behavior.
 In contrast, human evolution is indirect: evolution only operates on the human genome that specifies a brain's architecture and reward circuitry.
 Then all learning occurs during a person's lifetime in a separate inner optimization process that evolution cannot directly access.